engineerskkw/WinTacToe/README.md

 # WinTacToe
-WinTacToe is system for training **reinforcement learning agents** to play tic-tac-toe-related games.
+WinTacToe is a system for training **reinforcement learning agents** to play tic-tac-toe-related games.
 It consist of the following elements:
 * Multiple, diverse game environments (compatibile with **OpenAI Gym**)
 * RL agents of various architectures and levels of advancement